-If you're interested in using this secure online tool, you can register at www.aetnabetterhealth.com/virginia/providers/portal or you can also contact our Provider Relations department to sign up over the phone.
+If you're interested in using this secure online tool, you can register at AetnaBetterHealth.com/Virginia/providers/portal, or you can also contact Provider Relations to sign up over the phone.
 To submit your registration via fax, you can download the form from our website or request a copy from Provider Relations.
-Please note that Internet access and a valid email is required for registration.
+Please note that internet access and a valid email is required for registration.

-Note: Provider groups must first register a principal user known as the "Provider Representative."
-Once registered, the "Provider Representative" can add authorized users within each entity or practice.
-For instructions to add authorized users, go to www.aetnabetterhealth.com/virginia and select Secure Web Portal Navigation Guide.
+Note: Provider groups must first register a principal user known as the "Provider Admin."
+Once registered, the "Provider Admin" can add authorized users within each entity or practice.
+For instructions to add authorized users, go to AetnaBetterHealth.com/Virginia and select Provider Portal Instructions.